WebOrigami/docs/src/content/language/hello.md

 }
 ```

 The text enclosed by backtick characters constructs a text string.
-Origami evaluates the `name` reference inside the `\{\{ \}\}` double curly braces.
+Origami evaluates the `name` reference inside the `\$\{ \}` placeholder.
 Origami finds the nearby `name` key, so incorporates the corresponding value into the final text.

 <figure>
 {{